-A question about how to use hypnotic Age Regression Therapy with a teenager with obsessive-compulsive thinking.
+A question about how to use hypnotic Age Regression Work with a teenager with obsessive-compulsive thinking.

 Answered by Calvin D. Banyan, MA, CI, BCH